swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 ## models

+- [Stable Cascade](https://news.ycombinator.com/item?id=39360106): a new arch vs stable diffusion
+	-  Stable Diffusion uses a compression factor of 8, resulting in a 1024x1024 image being encoded to 128x128.
+Stable Cascade achieves a compression factor of 42, meaning that it is possible to encode a 1024x1024 image to 24x24, while maintaining crisp reconstructions.
+The text-conditional model is then trained in the highly compressed latent space.
+	- Previous versions of this architecture, achieved a 16x cost reduction over Stable Diffusion 1.5.
+	- Stable Cascade consists of three models: Stage A, Stage B and Stage C, representing a cascade for generating images, hence the name "Stable Cascade".
+Stage A & B are used to compress images, similarly to what the job of the VAE is in Stable Diffusion.
+However, as mentioned before, with this setup a much higher compression of images can be achieved.
+Furthermore, Stage C is responsible for generating the small 24 x 24 latents given a text prompt.
+The following picture shows this visually.
+Note that Stage A is a VAE and both Stage B & C are diffusion models.
+	- For this release, we are providing two checkpoints for Stage C, two for Stage B and one for Stage A. Stage C comes with a 1 billion and 3.6 billion parameter version, but we highly recommend using the 3.6 billion version, as most work was put into its finetuning.
+The two versions for Stage B amount to 700 million and 1.5 billion parameters.
+Both achieve great results, however the 1.5 billion excels at reconstructing small and fine details.
+Therefore, you will achieve the best results if you use the larger variant of each.
+Lastly, Stage A contains 20 million parameters and is fixed due to its small size.
 - [Nomic Embed](https://twitter.com/nomic_ai/status/1753082063048040829): Open source, open weights, open data
 	- https://blog.nomic.ai/posts/nomic-embed-text-v1
 	- Beats OpenAI text-embeding-3-small and Ada on short and long context benchmarks